boyter/boyter.org/content/posts/sloc-cloc-code-performance.md

 I should note, that as far as I am aware none of the counters under test have any logic to explicitly deal with the above artificial test and as such are not able to game it to achieve a higher score.

-Lastly for all test I have run `scc` with and without the complexity calculations.
+Lastly for all test I have run `scc` with and without the complexity calculations in an attempt to show that there is almost no cost running them in `scc` and to keep the playing field as fair as possible.
+It is important to show how the applications perform without tweaks, but also to try and provide an apples to apples comparison.

+For real world projects, I picked the same ones used on the `tokei` comparison page, but rather then using the unreal engine (which I don't want to sign up to download) I swapped that out for the linux kernel.

 #### Artificial